-Summary of Recovery Times for VCA Grafts
+264 Summary of Recovery Times for VCA Grafts

-These estimates are provided only to give an idea how long VCA graft recoveries may take.
+- These estimates are provided only to give an idea how long VCA graft recoveries may take.
 As in all donor recoveries, there will be variability in the timing and sequence of VCA recoveries alongside other thoracic and abdominal organs.
 In some cases, the VCA recovery has occurred before the thoracic and/or abdominal organ recovery.
-In other circumstances, the VCA and thoracic and/or abdominal organ recovery.
-In other circumstances, the VCA and thoracic and/or abdominal organ recovery to complete any warm dissection prior to cross-clamp while the other procurement teams wait.36 In the cases of teams working together, the VCAs may be removed before cross-clamp, then the thoracic and/or abdominal organ teams are able to cannulate in preparation for cross-clamp in the standard way.
+In other circumstances, the VCA and thoracic and/or abdominal organ recoveries began at the same time with each recovery team given the amount of time necessary to complete any warm dissection prior to cross-clamp while the other procurement teams wait.
+In the - 271 cases of teams working together, the VCAs may be removed before cross-clamp, then the thoracic 272 and/or abdominal organ teams are able to cannulate in preparation for cross-clamp in the standard way.

-Specialized Needs of the VCA Recovery Team
+274 Specialized Needs of the VCA Recovery Team

-VCA recovery may require specialized surgical equipment not available at all hospitals.
+- VCA recovery may require specialized surgical equipment not available at all hospitals.
 If a VCA recovery team will be traveling to a donor hospital, the recovery team is responsible for bringing any specialized equipment that may be required to complete the recovery.
-If the VCA recovery is complex, the VCA transplant program and OPO should consider the risks and benefits of transporting the VCA donor to the transplant hospital where the VCA program is located, or other centralized recovery center as mentioned above.

-If the VCA team accepting the graft is traveling from farther away, the team may need support with ground transportation to and from the donor hospital.
-If the VCA team is flying-in, the timing of the recovery may also impact the duty time of the aircraft crew involved in the trip.

-Programs with limited VCA recovery and transplantation experience are encouraged to seek mentorship from more seasoned VCA programs.
+If the VCA recovery is complex, the VCA transplant program and OPO should consider the risks and benefits of transporting the VCA donor to the transplant hospital where the VCA program is located, or other centralized recovery center as mentioned above. - If the VCA team accepting the graft is traveling from farther away, the team may need support with ground transportation to and from the donor hospital.
+If the VCA team is flying-in, the timing of the recovery may also impact the duty time of the aircraft crew involved in the trip. - Programs with limited VCA recovery and transplantation experience are encouraged to seek mentorship from more seasoned VCA programs.
 Experienced VCA programs should support the ever-growing VCA community by sharing their exemplary practices with recently established programs.